B-tree: Definition

-Each internal node's keys act as separation values which divide its subtrees.
-For example, if an internal node has 3 child nodes (or subtrees) then it must have 2 keys: a1 and a2.
+The keys of each internal node act as separation values that divide its subtrees.
+For example, if an internal node has 3 child nodes (or subtrees), then it must have 2 keys: a1 and a2.
 All values in the leftmost subtree will be less than a1, all values in the middle subtree will be between a1 and a2, and all values in the rightmost subtree will be greater than a2.